Vaccinating Kittens

 Enteritis

 Enteritis has a number of different names, such as panleucopaenia and infectious enteritis.
 It is caused by a parvovirus, very similar to, but distinct from canine parvovirus.
 In adult cats and older kittens, the virus causes dysentery (a severe bloody diarrhoea).
-It also attacks the bone marrow, resulting in an inability to produce white blood cells, (this is where the name panleucopaenia comes from).
+It also attacks the bone marrow, resulting in an inability to produce white blood cells (this is where the name panleucopaenia comes from).
 Death is a common sequel to feline parvovirus infection in all ages, but especially the very young.

 If the virus is contracted by a pregnant cat, and the cat survives, the kittens may become brain-damaged.
 Fortunately, in Britain this disease is now quite rare, and vaccination is very effective.